-H&E Finance Corp., the co-issuer of the notes, does not have any operations or assets and will not have any revenues, and therefore is not expected to have the ability to satisfy the interest and principal obligations on the notes.
+H&E Finance Corp., the co-issuer of the notes, is not expected to have the ability to satisfy the interest and principal obligations on the notes.

 H&E Finance Corp. is a wholly-owned subsidiary of H&E Equipment Services that was incorporated in Delaware for the purpose of serving as a co-issuer of the notes and in order to facilitate the offering.
 H&E Equipment Services believes that certain prospective investors of the notes may be restricted in their ability to purchase debt securities of a limited liability company unless the debt securities are jointly issued by a corporation.
 H&E Finance Corp. does not have any operations or assets of any kind and will not have any revenues.
 Prospective investors in the notes should not expect H&E Finance Corp. to have the ability to service the interest and principal obligations on the notes.